Common Types of Truck Accidents

 Often suffering from a lack of sleep or feeling pressured to work long hours, many truck drivers use energy supplements to stay awake and alert while driving.
 However, people who take these often experience sudden energy crashes when the effects wear off.

-Contact Bottaro Law Today
+Contact the Bottaro Law Firm, LLC Today

-If you were injured because of an intoxicated truck driver, contact an experienced Rhode Island and Massachusetts attorney at Bottaro Law today.
+If you were injured because of an intoxicated truck driver, contact an experienced Rhode Island and Massachusetts attorney at the Bottaro Law Firm, LLC today.
 We have the knowledge and resources to investigate your case, and it’s our goal to help you pursue maximum compensation.
 Call us 24/7 at (401) 777-7777 to get started.

 Accidents Caused by Truck Driver Negligence